QMSTR/web/content/blog/qmstr-milestone-1-report.md

 free to join.

 We are considering organising a Quartermaster hackfest, potentially colocated with a major Open Source conference.
-If you are interested, please let us know so that can start making plans.
+If you are interested in attending, hosting or sponsoring such a hackfest, please let us know so that can start making plans.

 ## Thank You Notes